Michael0x2a/curated-programming-resources/resources.md

 ### How this page is organized

-This page is subdivded into three parts -- first, a "General resources" section that links to sites that tend to deliver high-quality content about a variety of topics, and a "Specific resources" section that provides resources on specific programming languages or topics.
+This page is subdivided into three parts -- first, a "General resources" section that links to sites that tend to deliver high-quality content about a variety of topics, and a "Specific resources" section that provides resources on specific programming languages or topics.

 In general, most resources available will fall between two categories -- online courses, and books + tutorials.
 Online courses tend to teach using video lectures, try and be more interactive, and try and emulate the structure of a course similar to ones you might take in college.
 In contrast, books and tutorials teach via written text and allow you to set your own pace.